 The persecution of Christians is on the rise worldwide

-In recent years, Christian persecution has peaked, and its terrible impacts have only begun to be felt.
+In recent years, Christian persecution has been sharply on the rise, and its terrible impacts have only begun to be felt.
 In fact, according to Pope Francis, conditions for Christians are worse now than they were in the days of the early Church.

 The merciless targeting of Christians—driven by hatred of Christians and the faith itself—emerges as a common denominator in hundreds of testimonies of persecution received by Aid to the Church in Need (ACN) from countries around the world.
 As a Catholic charity providing emergency aid and pastoral support to the persecuted and suffering Church in 140 countries, ACN is committed to chronicling and assessing the evolving phenomenon of the persecution of Christians around the world today.

 Christian Persecution Today

 Today, according to ACN research, almost 300 million Christians around the world—or 1 out of every 7—live in a country where they suffer some form of persecution, such as arbitrary arrest, violence, a full range of human rights violations and even murder.
 ACN is documenting this violation of religious freedom in two biennial reports, “Religious Freedom in the World” and “Persecuted & Forgotten?”.
 The research examines conditions in 196 countries.
 Open Doors puts the number of Christians murdered for their faith in 2018 at more than 4,000 and reports that at least 11 Christians are killed every single day in the 50 worst-offending countries.

 The most recent edition of “Persecuted & Forgotten?” covers the period 2017-2019 and finds a sharp rise in Christian persecution in South and East Asia.